daptin/daptin/README.md

 Each column known to Goms will have an entry in world_column table.
 It also contains the metadata about the column.

+- actions

+Actions are defined on entities, have a set of Input Fields, and a set of Outcomes.

 ## Tech stack